What is Arts on Prescription ?

 How do I refer a client to Arts on Prescription?

-- If you would like to refer someone to Arts on Prescription, you can download and print a referral form by clicking on this blue link: Arts on Prescription Referral Form December 2017 to complete with the potential participant.
+- If you would like to refer someone to Arts on Prescription, you can download a referral form by clicking on this blue link: Arts on Prescription Referral Form 2018 to complete with the potential participant.
 An alternative to CBT, Arts on Prescription provides weekly workshops for adults experiencing depression and anxiety.
 Evidence shows it to be effective in reducing the symptoms of depression and anxiety.

 - Previous sessions were the subject of evaluation research carried out in association with Anglia Ruskin University and the London School of Economics (LSE) which found that Arts on Prescription resulted in positive outcomes for 78% of participants in terms of self-reported improvement in levels of social isolation, anxiety, depression and wellbeing and was shown by health economists at LSE to have cost saving potential for the NHS when compared to CBT.